wdrink/ARM/README.md

 <small><em>* Equal contribution. † Corresponding authors.</em></small>

+## News

+- Paper released, please stay tuned for more updates!
+- If you are interested in discussions, collaborations or related opportunities, please reach out through jkwang0724@gmail.com.

 ## Highlights

 **ARM** is a unified autoregressive multimodal model that represents images as discrete tokens.
 It formulates image understanding, text-to-image generation, and instruction-guided editing with next-token prediction.